MicrosoftDocs/PlayReady/Docs/Overview/scenario-subscription-content.md

 The subscription content scenario performs the following steps, as illustrated in the figure.

-   1. The service provider transfers unprotected content to the content packaging server.
-The service provider transfers the license to the license server.
+   1. The service provider transfers unprotected content to the content packaging Server.
+The service provider transfers the license to the License Server.

-   1. The service provider transfers protected content to a Web server for distribution.
+   1. The service provider transfers protected content to a Web Server for distribution.

    1. When the client is ready, it can acquire subscription content and a license that expires when the subscription ends.